 Dow Chemical’s forward PE

 Forward PE (price-to-earnings) is a relative valuation method that considers a company’s future earnings for calculation.
-As of January 4, 2017, Dow Chemical (DOW) was trading at a one-year forward PE multiple of 14.3x, compared to peers Eastman Chemical (EMN) and LyondellBasell (LYB) at 10.6x and 9.0x, respectively.
+As of October 18, 2016, Dow Chemical (DOW) was trading at a one-year forward PE multiple of 13.70x.
+DuPont (DD) was trading at a one-year forward PE multiple of 19.20x.

 The forward PE ratio tells how much investors are paying per dollar of expected earnings in the next 12 months.
-By using the PE ratio, you can compare two or more companies that operate in the same industry and decide which stock is overvalued or undervalued.
+Using a PE ratio, investors can compare two or more companies that operate in the same industry and decide which stock is overvalued or undervalued.